frispete/squid_dedup/README.rst

     $ less +F /var/log/squid/dedup.log

 Notes
 -----

-Changes to the config files result in a reload by default.
 The gen_openSUSE_dedups utility is meant to be executed as a user by crontab, e.g.::